-Going by the recent stats – the grocery retail market in India is seen to be growing at about 10% CAGR (Compound Annual Growth Rate) A large portion of business of this market is likely to be availed from the urban cities.
+Going by the recent stats – the grocery retail market in India is seen to be growing at about 10% CAGR (Compound Annual Growth Rate) A large portion of the business of this market is likely to be availed from the urban cities.

 Hence, to capitalize on this growing segment, we have seen a rise in the number of start-ups such as – ZopNow, Aaram-Shop, Farm 2 Kitchen, Local banya, etc… But the winner in this category remains – Big basket.com!

 Let’s tell you the story of the company and the man behind it – Hari Menon!

 Who Is Hari Menon And How Was Life Before Big Basket?

 Born in 1963 – Hari Menon is the Cofounder, CEO and Head of Merchandising at Bigbasket.com!

 Over some time, Hari had also been an integral part of quite a few companies.
 Before starting Big Basket, Hari along with the founding team of Big Basket had cofounded Fabmart, one of the pioneers in the e-commerce in India and its physical extension – Fabmall.